joerdav/xc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/joerdav/xc)](https://goreportcard.com/report/github.com/joerdav/xc)
 [![Coverage Status](https://coveralls.io/repos/github/joerdav/xc/badge.svg?branch=main)](https://coveralls.io/github/joerdav/xc?branch=main)

 </div>

 `xc` is a task runner similar to `Make` or `npm run`, that aims to be more discoverable and approachable.

 The problem `xc` is intended to solve is scripts maintained separately from their documentation.
 Often a `Makefile` or a `package.json` will contain some useful scripts for developing on a project, then the `README.md` will surface and describe these scripts.
-Since the documentation is separate it may not be updated when scripts are changed or added, `xc` aims to solve this by defining the scripts inline with the documentation.
+In such a case, since the documentation is separate, it may not be updated when scripts are changed or added.
+`xc` aims to solve this by defining the scripts [inline with the documentation](https://en.wikipedia.org/wiki/Literate_programming).

 `xc` is designed to maximise convenience, and minimise complexity.
 Each `xc` task is defined in simple, human-readable Markdown.
 This means that even people without the `xc` tool installed can use the README.md (or whatever Markdown file contains the tasks) as a source of useful commands for the project.

 # Installation